How awesome would it be to get 365 days of your social media scheduled – and then just set it on repeat, year after year?

 The kind of content you want to create for a 365 repeat calendar is:

-- Designed Specifically For Social Media – It’s value is bite-sized & snackable
+- Designed Specifically For Social Media – It’s value is bite-sized & snackable.
+Ideally, less than 250 words.

 - Evergreen – it’s not a trend, current event, or something that will feel out of date, ever.

-- Pre-Selling – it specfically mentions the problems your product or service solves, with situational detail.
+- Pre-Selling – it specifically mentions the problems your product or service solves, with situational detail.

 - On-Brand – it looks and sounds like your brand’s personality, and it promotes your brand’s values.